CopperheadOS/copperheados.github.io/technical_overview.md

 # Technical overview of CopperheadOS
 {: .no_toc}

 This is a technical overview of the currently implemented features in CopperheadOS.
-For a list of planned features, see [the issues tagged as enhancements on the tracker](https://github.com/copperhead/bugtracker/labels/enhancement).
 The scope will be expanded as more features are implemented.

 CopperheadOS is based on the latest stable release of the Android Open Source Project and has the baseline privacy and security features from there, which are already far ahead of any traditional